Tattos/TOC-Project-2017/README.md

     (詢問類)
     * Input: "who are you?" or "what can you do?"
 	    * Reply:
-		I'm TattosBot,a Chatbot,maybe can provide you some service
+		I'm TattosBot,a Chatbot,maybe can provide you some service.

         	If you need some service,please input "I need some service"